Hi, How Can We Help You?

 Some offenses may apply only to juveniles, such as Possession of Alcohol or Tobacco by a Minor which are criminal offenses and the juvenile can face:

-• Subsequent violation my result in a license suspension for up to two years.
+- Subsequent violations may result in a license suspension for up to two years.

-Juvenile offenses are serious and may have a negative impact on a child’s future.
-The Adult system is structured under the Criminal Punishment Code where unfortunately treatment is not the focus.
+Juvenile offenses are serious and may impact a child’s future.
+The Adult system is structured under the Criminal Punishment Code, where unfortunately, treatment is not the focus.
 The Adult system focuses on punishment.

 However, the Florida Juvenile System is more focused on treatment and rehabilitation.